oushujun/LTR_retriever/README.md

 1. Genomic sequence
 2. LTR-RT candidates

-LTR_retriever takes multiple LTR-RT candidate inputs including the screen output of LTRharvest, the screen output of LTR_FINDER, and the candidate output of MGEScan-LTR.
+LTR_retriever takes multiple LTR-RT candidate inputs including the screen output of LTRharvest and the screen output of LTR_FINDER.
+For outputs of other LTR identification programs, you may convert them to LTRharvest-like format and feed them to LTR_retriever.
 Users need to obtain the input file(s) from the aforementioned programs before running LTR_retriever.
 Either a single input source or a combination of multiple inputs are acceptable.
 For more details and examples please see the manual.

+Download executables for [LTR_FINDER](https://code.google.com/archive/p/ltr-finder/) and [LTRharvest](http://genometools.org/pub/binary_distributions/).
+For recommended parameters, please read the Manual.

 ### Outputs ###